Richard Miller (agent): Third trial

 For Miller's third trial, the lead prosecutor was Assistant U.S. Attorney Adam Schiff.
 On October 9, 1990, Miller was again convicted on all counts.
 On February 4, 1991, he was sentenced to 20 years in federal prison.
 On January 28, 1993, a Federal Appeals Court upheld his conviction.
 He later reported that during one of his prison terms he befriended fellow inmate Lyndon LaRouche.
 Schiff recounts his work on the Miller trial in his 2021 book Midnight in Washington.

 While in prison, Miller trained to become a computer technician.
 On May 6, 1994, he was released from prison following the reduction of his sentence to 13 years by a federal judge.
 Svetlana Ogorodnikova was released the same year.
 She was targeted for deportation, but married Bruce Perlowin, a convicted drug trafficker she met while in prison, then moved to Tijuana, Mexico.
-After several years in Tijuana, her husband and she entered the U.S. illegally and resided in Fallbrook, California.
+After several years in Tijuana, she and her husband entered the U.S. illegally and resided in Fallbrook, California.
 In 2002, Ogorodnikova testified in the trial of Kimberly Bailey, who was accused of attempting to hire a hitman to kill witnesses to the murder of Bailey's boyfriend, private investigator Richard Post.
 The FBI approached Ogorodnikova, who knew Bailey, and was suspected of involvement in the plot, and Ogorodnikova agreed to covertly tape conversations with Bailey.
 Ogorodnikova also arranged a meeting between Bailey and the supposed hitman, who was in fact an FBI agent.
 Perlowin and Ogorodnikova were later active as entrepreneurs in the medical marijuana and hemp industries.